MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ## Step 6: Authorized users

 **Authorized users** specifies the users who are authorized to make changes to this Call queue.
-The capabilities that the users have are based on the [Teams voice applications policy](./manage-voice-applications-policies.md) that is assigned to the user.
+The capabilities that the users have are based on the [Teams voice applications policy](./manage-voice-applications-policies.md) that's assigned to the user.

 To **add a user** to the authorized users: